claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Technology-based IPV attacks

 In order to describe IPV attacks that are enabled or exacerbated by Internet technology, we first describe our assumptions about the attacker and common tactics that can be used.
-Then the types of technology-enabled IPV attacks are described.
+Then, the types of technology-enabled IPV attacks are described.

 ## The intimate attacker